DanceAction Artists & Collaborators

 Born in Buenos Aires, Argentina, Rosario has the knowledge and skillset developed at the University of Buenos Aires, one of the most prestigious higher education institutions in Latin America.
 In addition, her experience as a freelance designer for over 6 years, has given her the ability to provide DanceAction with the visual and graphic tools necessary to promote the company’s mission.

 DanceAction Past Collaborators

 Composers | Musicians

 Juan Sebastian Vassallo was born in Villa Mercedes, San Luis, Argentina.
 He studied music at the Conservatory of Music "Felix T. Garzón" (Córdoba, Argentina), where he graduated in 2007 with the title of Professor of Piano at the National University of Córdoba (Argentina), graduating in 2008 with the title of Professor in Music Composition, and in 2009 made a Graduate Program in Cultural Management at the Faculty of Economics at the National University of Cordoba.

 Founder and director of the company JSV MUSIC (www.jsvmusic.com), specializing in the production of music using virtual instruments, and contemporary resources from computer science, applied to musical creation.

 He works as a pianist actively participating in solo concerts and chamber groups.
-He has performed as a soloist or chamber musician in halls in United States, Spain, Chile and Argentina.
+He has performed as a soloist or chamber musician in halls in the United States, Spain, Chile, and Argentina.